KenLagoni/RC-Transponder/README.md

 # RC Transponder (Beacon Locator)
-After spending hours/days/weeks searching for downed RC Planes, I decided to design a single piece of hardware which should be able to survive a crash and keep transmitting the GPS location.
+After spending hours/days/weeks searching for lost RC Planes, I decided to design a single piece of hardware which should be able to survive a crash and keep transmitting the GPS location.

 ## Design
 The latest version is version 11, but I'm pending the new hardware.